sheelis/stereotypist/README.md

 ## Functions

-- CONNS
+- CONNECTIONS
   - switch between 5 BT devices to control
     - must have good range!
-  - wifi chip allows to upload new config files and talk to web
+  - WIFI chip allows to upload new config files and talk to web
   - cable - maybe needed for bios stuff?

 - BUILD